Unleash/unleash-client-nextjs/README.md

 For server-side use with [App Router](https://nextjs.org/docs/app/building-your-application/routing) import `@unleash/next/server`.
 This path doesn't contain any client-side dependencies.
 See `example/src/app` directory for implementation details.

+Issues with TypeScript error:

+> Cannot find module `@unleash/nextjs/server` or its corresponding type declarations.

+can be fixed in `tsconfig.json`, by setting `compilerOptions.moduleResolution` to `node16` or `nodenext`.

 # ⚗️ CLI (experimental)

 You can use `unleash [action] [options]` in your `package.json` `scripts` section, or with: